sampsyo/home/_drafts/autoreduction.md

 as soon as any command fails, the script will bail out and indicate that we're on the wrong path.
-So in my script here, we're requiring the `brili` (reference interpreter) invocation is required to succeed before we even bother trying to expose the bug.
+So in my script here, we're requiring the `brili` (reference interpreter) invocation to succeed before we even bother trying to expose the bug.

 Let's restore our test input from the backup Shrinkray saved for us and try